Roche/pyreadstat/README.md

 As you see performance degrades in pyreadstat when reading a table with both numeric and character types.
 This is because numpy and pandas do not have a native type for strings but they use a generic object type which brings a big hit in performance.
-Files with date-like columns were not tested but are expected to have a larger performance degradation.
 The situation can be improved tough by reading files in multiple processes.

 ## Dependencies